TheHive-Project/CortexDocs/analyzer_requirements.md

 Query [Phishing Initiative](https://phishing-initiative.fr/contrib/) to assess whether a URL has been flagged as a phishing site.

-This analyzer comes in only one flavor called *PhishingInitiative_Lookup*.
+This analyzer comes in two flavors called *PhishingInitiative_Lookup* and *PhishingInitiative_Scan*.

 #### Requirements
 You need to sign up for a [Phishing Initiative](https://phishing-initiative.fr/register)